Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Method

 \subsection{Preliminaries}

-\parsection{Humanoid rigging} Typically, the production of 3D humanoid animations begins with the rigging process, which generates a skeleton $\bm{S} \in \mathbb{R}^{K \times 6}$ ($K$ bones with head and tail positions) from the mesh and assigns suitable blend weights to all mesh vertices to define the influence of the bones.
-Instead of applying such geometry-space rigging and some blend skinning algorithms to animate the mesh, we provide a novel end-to-end solution of latent-space posing, where a skeleton $\bm{S}$ is still extracted by an automatic rigging method~\cite{MIA}, but only serves as a pose representation and also a proxy for user-specified target motion.

-\parsection{3D VAE} We employ a 3D Variational Autoencoder (VAE) to obtain compact, VecSet-based representation~\cite{zhang20233dshape2vecset} of 3D shapes, which has been proven to be suitable for both 3D understanding and generating tasks~\cite{li2025triposg,hunyuan3d21,MIA}.

-Specifically, the \textit{shape encoder} takes the coordinates and normals of a point cloud $\bm{P} \in \mathbb{R}^{N \times 3}$ sampled from the mesh surface as inputs.
-It first utilizes Farthest Point Sampling (FPS) to select a subset of $L$ query points $\tilde{\bm{P}} \in \mathbb{R}^{L \times 3}$.
-These queries then interact with the full set $\bm{P}$ via cross-attention and are mapped into a Gaussian distribution parameterized by the mean and variance $\operatorname{E}(\bm{Z}_s), \operatorname{Var}(\bm{Z}_s) \in \mathbb{R}^{L \times d}$, from which an $L$-sized latent VecSet $\bm{Z}_s \in \mathbb{R}^{L \times d}$ is sampled.
-This whole process can be formulated as where the concatenated normal input and Fourier positional encoding are omitted for simplicity.
-Despite any explicit constraints, each latent vector in $\bm{Z}_s$ typically captures the geometry context of a local region around the corresponding subsampled query point~\cite{deng2025detailgen3d}, which establishes a bridge between geometry-space and latent-space manipulations.

-Conditioned on $\bm{Z}_s$, a transformer-based \textit{shape decoder} reconstructs a continuous field by predicting the original shape's Signed Distance Function (SDF).
-This implicit representation can then be converted into an explicit mesh using iso-surface extraction algorithms like marching cubes.
+\parsection{3D VAE} We employ a 3D Variational Autoencoder (VAE) to obtain compact, VecSet-based representation~\cite{zhang20233dshape2vecset} of 3D shapes.
+Specifically, the \textit{shape encoder} takes a surface point cloud $\bm{P} \in \mathbb{R}^{N \times 3}$ as input and uses Farthest Point Sampling (FPS) to select a subset of $L$ query anchors $\tilde{\bm{P}} \in \mathbb{R}^{L \times 3}$.
+Through cross-attention, these queries interact with the full set $\bm{P}$ to predict a Gaussian distribution parameterized by mean $\operatorname{E}(\bm{Z}_s)$ and variance $\operatorname{Var}(\bm{Z}_s) \in \mathbb{R}^{L \times d}$, from which the latent VecSet $\bm{Z}_s \in \mathbb{R}^{L \times d}$ is sampled: Even without explicit constraints, each latent vector in $\bm{Z}_s$ naturally captures the local geometric context around its corresponding anchor~\cite{deng2025detailgen3d}, bridging geometry and latent spaces.
+Finally, a transformer-based \textit{shape decoder} predicts the Signed Distance Function (SDF) conditioned on $\bm{Z}_s$, enabling explicit mesh reconstruction via marching cubes.

+\parsection{Skeletal prior} Traditionally, character posing relies on a skeleton $\bm{S} \in \mathbb{R}^{K \times 6}$ and blend weights for explicit vertex deformation.
+We instead propose an end-to-end skinning-free latent-space solution where the skeleton $\bm{S}$ serves purely as an intuitive pose proxy to guide latent transformations.
+Specifically, we utilize MIA~\cite{MIA} as our skeleton extractor, as it natively operates on VecSet representations.
+To ensure seamless integration, we re-train MIA to align its latent space with our higher-capacity shape VAE.
+This alignment not only allows us to directly use shape latents as inputs, bypassing redundant 3D encoding steps, but also leverages our VAE's larger capacity to improve the fidelity of the skeletal prior.